A wet room is a great alternative to a shower or bathroom. Practical, stylish and with a touch of luxury, wetrooms are becoming increasingly popular.

 Is it easy to install a wet room?

 Not exactly.
-But with a little help from your friends at Plumbing Superstore, there’s no reason why you won’t be able to do it!
+But with a little help from your friends at Clickbasin, there’s no reason why you won’t be able to do it!

 Read on to find out how to install a wet room all by yourself.